hasanissa25/EEW-Station-Validation/README.md

       `U: Whether or not to upload results to S3 bucket, Example: True or False`

       `c: Station configuration file, if no stationXML is available, Example: /home/ec2-user/station-validation/tests/data`

+      `T: Timing source for Fortimus instruments.
+Either GNSS or PTP.
+Defaults to GNSS`

+      `u: Update station XML.
+True, or False.
+If set to True, an updated station xml will be fetched from the FDSN.
+Defaults to False`
 </details>